mainsail-crew/mainsail/docs/features/webcams.md

 The `device long id` should match the camera name from running `lsusb`.

 __Note__
-If you are using a Raspberry Pi branded camera, set camera="raspi" at the top of the file and you do not have to reference the cameras by device ID.
+If you are using a Raspberry Pi branded camera, set camera="raspi" at the top of the file and you do not have to reference the cameras by device ID.{: .info}

-{: .info}

 ## 3. Editing the second configuration file
 When using a second camera, you must add the port `mjpg_streamer` runs under and the device.